Pupil Premium Statement 2017

 Pupil Premium at Meole Brace School

 Our aims for our pupil premium students are to provide an enjoyable and supportive school experience for them whilst also raising their achievement and progress.
-In so doing, the objective is that relative performance gaps between themselves and their non-pupil premium peers decrease and all pupils reach their potential.
+In so doing, the objective is that relative performance gaps between themselves and their non-pupil premium peers decrease and the gap is closed.

 The Whole-School Approach

 We have implemented, established and are continuing to develop an extensive, whole-school intervention and support program with a consistent and detailed focus on our pupil premium student outcomes.
 These include student well-being and academic achievement.
 We collect and analyse a wide range of data and use this to inform and direct appropriate intervention measures across the school so that individual students receive personalised support that is relevant to them.
 Data from individual subject and wider school areas is assessed, with a particular emphasis placed on literacy and numeracy.

 Teaching and Learning

 The quality of everyday teaching and learning remains at the heart of improving achievement at Meole Brace.
 In our last OFSTED (March 2015), teaching was judged to be good. “teachers’ subject knowledge and skillful questioning help students to deepen their understanding and make good progress”

 In a more recent pupil premium review (Sept 2017) the report reflected that lessons were well planned and there was evidence of high challenge.
 Students reflected that they were made to think hard, felt well supported in lessons and said they were given interesting and engaging tasks.
 The report goes on to say that marking and feedback from teachers was helpful and that students felt they had time, opportunity and confidence to ask the teacher for help if they needed it.